Cylvarkana/.github/profile/README.md

 Our projects include:

 ## 🤝Contributing
 Contributions are welcome!
-Please read the [CONTRIBUTING.md](../docs/CONTRIBUTING.md) for details on how to get involved.
+Please read the CONTRIBUTING.md for details on how to get involved with a specific project.

 ## 📜 License